bazel-contrib/SIG-rules-authors/go-tutorial.md

 $ bazelisk build //...
 ```

-We the command is executed, Bazel will download and cache all dependencies, including but not limited to:
+When the command is executed, Bazel will download and cache all dependencies, including but not limited to:

 - The defined GoLang compiler and libraries
 - The defined rules sets
-- build the go binary
+- build the Go binary

 Downloading and caching the above components is part of Bazel providing hermetic and
 deterministic builds.
 All of the downloaded components are checked against an SHA that
 verifies the checksum of the downloaded file(s) checksum.

-Next, we will make some code changes and introduce some internal code
+Next, we will make some code changes and introduce an internal code
-dependencies.
+dependency.

 ## Using the files under pkg